allegroai/clearml-docs/docs/getting_started/ds/ds_second_steps.md

 ### Models

-Models are a special kind artifact.
+Models are a special kind of artifact.
-Models created by popular frameworks (such as Pytorch, Tensorflow, Scikit-learn) are automatically logged by ClearML.
+Models created by popular frameworks (such as PyTorch, TensorFlow, Scikit-learn) are automatically logged by ClearML.
 All snapshots are automatically logged.
 In order to make sure we also automatically upload the model snapshot (instead of saving its local path), we need to pass a storage location for the model files to be uploaded to.